-5.1 Self-Interest Cleary Affects Consolidation Speed
+5.1 Self-Interest Affects Preferences For Consolidation

 The substantive inquiry of this paper begins with Table 2.
 If the support for consolidation operates through self-interest, then one should find a negative impact for those who loose in the short-run and a positive impact for those who expect to gain in the long-run.
 The results largely support this presumption: those who expect to be "very strongly affected" by government measures of consolidation have a significantly lower preferred consolidation speed than all others; for respondents who believe that a lower debt level in 20 years time has a positive personal impact, a significantly higher consolidation speed is obtained.
+To assess the quantitative impact, I note that the dependent variable which ranges from one to six has a mean of 3.82 which corresponds to the category 'somewhat weaker consolidation such that the debt ratio declines markedly within the next 20 years".
+For those very strongly affected this index function is reduced by 0.33, which implies that agents would prefer, all else equal, a weaker consolidation (within 50 years).

 Self-interest also works through other channels.
 One is the income situation.
-I find that persons with a lower household income and persons with lower education favor a slower consolidation speed, most likely reflecting fears of cuts in social spending.10 Note that the model does not include household income as a regressors but just a dummy variable for low household income respondents.
-This specification was chosen on the basis of prior tests which revealed that the impact of household income amounts to a comparison of low versus higher income (these tests are available in the paper's supplement).
-However, what is more important than measured income is the subjective assessment of the own income situation: persons who assess the financial situation of their household as very bad or very good prefer a slower consolidation speed (than those with a good situation).
+I find that persons with a lower household income and persons with lower education favor a weaker consolidation, most likely reflecting fears of cuts in social spending.^{10,11} More important than measured income is the subjective assessment of the own income situation: persons who assess the financial situation of their household as very bad or very good prefer a weaker consolidation (than those with a good situation).
 Again, this is likely to reflect fears of cuts in social spending or tax increases, respectively.